The township food ecosystem is broken. This is hugely perpetuated by the Coronavirus crisis…

 - Large stores temporarily closing due to Coronavirus (e.g. Goal supermarket in Delft: now only one supermarket remaining for 200,000 people).

-- Government voucher system seems to be focusing on the major retailers (clarity required).
+- The government voucher system seems to be focusing on the major retailers.

 This is a dangerous situation where the ‘point pressure’ on the limited number of formal retailers further increases to breaking point and where, even if you have money or a voucher, you may still not be able to buy food.